GoogleChrome/developer.chrome.com/site/en/blog/chrome-ux-report-pagespeed-insights/index.md

 ### Other notable metrics

+- **INP** is an pending Core Web Vital metric that measures the latency of all interactions a user has made with the page, and reports a single value which all (or nearly all) interactions were below.
 - **FCP** measures the time until the page displays something in the foreground, like some text or a logo.
-- **INP** is an experimental metric that measures the latency of all interactions a user has made with the page, and reports a single value which all (or nearly all) interactions were below.
 - **TTFB** is an experimental metric that measures the time between the request for a resource and when the first byte of a response begins to arrive.

 ### Metric thresholds